 Things to do in San Francisco for young adults – Escape rooms

-Escape rooms may consist of a large, single room, or span multiple rooms.
-Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
+Escape rooms may consist of a large, single room or multiple rooms.
+Players are given a set time limit to unveil the secret plot hidden within the rooms.
+If your teen likes this stuff, it is one of the top things to do in San Francisco with teenagers.

 San Francisco teenage activities – Cinema

-Some of the best-rated cinemas in San Francisco for teenagers are as follows
+Some of the best-rated cinemas in San Francisco for teenagers are as follows.

-- AMC Metreon 16, Address: 135 4th St Suite 3000, San Francisco, CA 94103, United States.
+• AMC Metreon 16, Address: 135 4th St Suite 3000, San Francisco, CA 94103, United States.
 Home of the latest blockbusters in 3D and Imax

-- Grand Lake Theatre, Address 3200 Grand Ave, Oakland, CA 94610, United States.
+• Grand Lake Theatre, Address 3200 Grand Ave, Oakland, CA 94610, United States.
 Named one of the top ten vintage theatres in the USA

-- Alamo Draft House Cinema, Address 2550 Mission St, San Francisco, CA 94110, United States.
+• Alamo Draft House Cinema, Address 2550 Mission St, San Francisco, CA 94110, United States.
 Small-sized theatres that have direct-to-seat food and beverage service

 Read more: All the very best things to do in Los Angeles